Creating Assets Saving & Hope

-Individual Development Accounts (IDAs) are matched savings accounts that help people save for the purchase of a lifelong asset, such as
+Individual Development Accounts (IDAs) are matched savings accounts that help people save for the purchase of one of the following assets:

 - a first home